larsks/quorum-authorizer/README.rst

 - ``request directory`` -- where to look for requests.
 - ``valid for`` -- how long requests are valid for before they are expired.
+- ``check interval`` -- how often to check for new requests or authorizations.

 For example::